Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

     to ensure that ``module reload`` and changing partitions works well for modules that have to be present in all four regular paritions and the common meta-partition, e.g., cpe* modules needed by EasyBuild and EasyBuild configuration modules.

+### Where do we set the default modules?

+  * Style modifiers: LMOD/modulerc.lua (central moduler.lua file)

+  * Software stack: Currently by a hidden ``.modulerc.lua`` file in the ``SoftwareStacks`` subdirectory since we use different defaults on different test systems.

+  * Partition: No assigned default, the software stack module determines the optimal partition based on the node where that module is loaded.

 ## EasyBuild setup